Masking: A Coping Strategy in Neurodivergence

 What is Masking?

-Masking involves suppressing or altering your natural behaviors, thoughts, and expressions to conform to societal norms or expectations.
-For neurodivergent individuals, this often means hiding traits associated with autism, ADHD, or other types of neurodivergence in efforts of avoiding judgment, being misunderstood, or ostracized.
+Masking involves suppressing or altering one's natural behaviors, thoughts, and expressions to conform to societal norms or expectations.
+For neurodivergent individuals, this often means hiding traits associated with autism, ADHD, or other types of neurodivergence to avoid judgment, misunderstanding, or ostracization.

 Validating Your Experience: Why Masking Happens